 - Trace exactly where data came from, where it’s going next and any transformations to verify data sources.

 - Trust the data they use is reliable, accurate and won’t generate faulty insights.

 Data quality is paramount for building data trust and understanding.
 However, it takes users across the organization to collaborate to turn enterprise data into trustworthy, easily understandable business knowledge.
-Companies must complement their efforts with modern data governance technologies to streamline data initiatives, establish consistent remote communication and build a high-quality, business-ready data catalog.
+Companies must complement their efforts with modern data governance technologies to streamlining data initiatives, establish consistent remote communication and build a high-quality, business-ready data catalog.